chrisfcarroll/Azure-VM-Run/README.md

         -submit `
         -NoConfirm
 ```
-- Will create a resourceGroup with a workspace with a compute target and an experiment all called ml1
+- Will create a `Resource Group` with a `Workspace` with a `computetarget` and an `experiment` all named ml1
-- Will use an example PyTorch script to train a model on an example dataset (namely mnist)
+- Will give you an example PyTorch script and an example dataset (namely mnist) to train a model
 - Will submit the run and stay attached in order to stream the logs to your console
 You can see progress and output at https://ml.azure.com or with `az ml run list`